 As I mentioned earlier, I’m looking at it through the lens of median averages and in the same manner that your doctor will read out on baby’s weight.

-This is called the percentile, which compares your baby at any given time to the averages of all the other babies that ever happened to anyone anywhere.
+This is called the percentile, which compares your baby at any given time to the averages of other babies at the same age.

-Here’s what age to weight looks like at the median, according to the CDC:
+Here’s what age to weight looks like at the median (middle), according to the CDC:

 |Age||Baby Boys||Baby Girls|